apache/cordova-plugin-camera/README.md

 - When using `destinationType.FILE_URI`, photos are saved in the application's temporary directory.
 The contents of the application's temporary directory is deleted when the application ends.

 - When using `destinationType.NATIVE_URI` and `sourceType.CAMERA`, photos are saved in the saved photo album regardless on the value of `saveToPhotoAlbum` parameter.

+- When using `destinationType.NATIVE_URI` and `sourceType.PHOTOLIBRARY` or `sourceType.SAVEDPHOTOALBUM`, all editing options are ignored and link is returned to original picture.

 #### Tizen Quirks